Learning by Doing

 The American studies program encourages you to test your career goals through internships, and it requires an individual research project to help you broaden your knowledge, deepen your research skills and explore your particular interests.

-During the school year, and over summers, internships are available with various government agencies, businesses, and non-profit organizations.
-Summer internships and study programs can be arranged throughout the country to fit each student's interests.
-And of course, back on campus, there are numerous ways to learn by doing -- starting with most of our courses, which link theoretical, classroom, and book learning with experiential activities.
+During the school year and over summers, internships are available with various government agencies, businesses and non-profit organizations.
+Summer internships and study programs can be arranged throughout the country to fit your interests.
+And of course, back on campus, there are numerous ways to learn by doing -- starting with most of our courses, which link theoretical, classroom and book learning with experiential activities.